Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 In practice, that means each review asks:

-1. what layer the work addresses
+1. what the source claims to do
-2. what representational target it assumes
+2. what layer or adjacent-purpose category it belongs to
-3. what structural unit it treats as primary
+3. what primary unit and representational target it assumes
-4. how it handles space, linearization, and text structure
+4. how it handles space, sequence, text structure, and data objects
 5. what it accounts for in existing signed-writing practice and infrastructure
-6. what its evidence actually supports
+6. what its evidence, maturity, authority, and prior-work engagement support
+7. what layer-level judgment and full-path judgment follow

 Readers who want the full methodological version can begin with:

-- *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+- *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
+- *Review Procedure for the Full-Path Critique Framework*

 Most readers do not need to start there.